-5.6.
+- 5.6.
 How to fail.
-The following strategies have helped prior students fail my classes.

-- 1. Don't come to class regularly; in particular, show up only for exams. - 2.
+The following strategies have helped prior students fail my classes. - 1.
+Don't come to class regularly; in particular, show up only for exams. - 2.
 Be physically present but intellectually disengaged in class.
 Avoid talking with me. - 3.
-Don't do the problem sets or any recommended practice problems.

-4. Save all your Math 4260 work for only one day each week, preferably the day before assignments are due.

-5. Ask for, but then completely ignore, my advice on improving your course performance.

-6. Fail the first exam and make absolutely no changes in your life after that.
+Don't do the problem sets or any recommended practice problems. - 4.
+Save all your Math 4310 work for only one day each week, preferably the day before assignments are due. - 5.
+Ask for, but then completely ignore, my advice on improving your course performance. - 6.
+Fail the first exam and make absolutely no changes in your life after that. - 7.
+Don't internalize any idiosyncratic vocabulary or notation.
+Do problems without knowing what the words and symbols in them mean! - 8.
+Think about the course as an obstacle, not an opportunity.

-7. Wait until the night before a vocabulary quiz to commit definitions to memory and to prepare your personal supply of examples and nonexamples.

-8. Think about the course as an obstacle, not an opportunity.
 Definitely don't look for beauty, surprises, or things that might fill you with wonder and curiosity.